Advances in mosquito dynamics modeling: Optimal control problem

-Now we are ready to prove the existence of optimal control for our model.\begin{lemma}{} There exists the only optimal pair $(\bar{\yy},\bar{\uu})$ for the optimal control problem \eqref{eq:opt}. \end{lemma} \begin{proof}{} We refer to Filippov-Cesari's Theorem \cite{Ces1983} to prove the existence of optimal pair.
-It states whenever the following conditions hold \begin{enumerate} \item There exists an admissible pair \item The set $\mathcal{S}(t,\yy)$ defined in Lemma \ref{lm:S} is convex for every $(t,\yy)\in[0,T]\times\R^6$ \item $U$ is compact \item There exists a number $\delta>0$ such that every solution $\ell(\yy)<\delta$ for all $t\in[0,T]$ and all admissible pairs $(\yy,\uu)$, \end{enumerate} then there exists such optimal pair.
-Ads 1 and 3 are trivial, meanwhile ad 2 is proved in Lemma \ref{lm:S}.
-Clearly a well-defined vector field $Y$ in \eqref{eq:Y} conduces continuity of $\yy$ on $[0,T]$.
-By Bounded Value Theorem, one can easily show that $\yy$ is bounded on the compact $t$-domain $[0,T]$.
-This completes the proof. \end{proof} \begin{definition}[Saturation] Let $\hat{C}([0,T];\R^2_+)$ denote a set of piecewise-continuous functions mapping $[0,T]$ into $\R^2_+$.
-It is defined the saturation
+Now we are ready to prove the existence of optimal control for our model. \begin{lemma}{} There exists the only optimal pair $(\bar{ y},\bar{ u})$ for the optimal control problem \eqref{eq:optbb}. \end{lemma} \begin{proof}{} We refer to the \textsc{Filippov--Cesari}'s Theorem \cite{Ces1983d} to prove the existence of optimal pair.
+It states whenever the following conditions hold \begin{enumerate} \item there exists an admissible pair, \item the set $\mathcal{S}(t, y)$ defined in Lemma \ref{lm:Sbb} is convex for every $(t, y)\in[0,T]\times\R^6_+$, \item $\text{image}\{ u:\, u\in U\}$ is compact, \item there exists a number $\delta>0$ such that every solution $\ell( y)<\delta$ for all $t\in[0,T]$ and all admissible pairs $( y, u)$, \end{enumerate} then there exists such optimal pair.
+Ads 1 and 3 are trivial, meanwhile ad 2 is proved in Lemma \ref{lm:Sbb}.
+Clearly a well-defined vector field $Y$ in \eqref{eq:Ybb} conduces continuity of $ y$ on $[0,T]$.
+By the Bounded Value Theorem, one can easily show that $ y$ is bounded on the compact $t$-domain $[0,T]$.
+This completes the proof. \end{proof} \begin{definition}[Saturation] Let $\hat{C}([0,T];\R^2_+)$ denote the set of piecewise-continuous functions mapping $[0,T]$ into $\R^2_+$.
+It is defined the saturation $\Upsilon:\hat{C}([0,T];\R^2_+)\rightarrow U:=\hat{C}([0,T];\mathcal{B})$ (where the block $\mathcal{B}= [0,a_1]\times[0,a_2]$) as